Georgia in the Eurovision Song Contest 2014: Background

 The Georgian national broadcaster, Georgian Public Broadcaster (GPB), broadcasts the event within Georgia and organises the selection process for the nation's entry.
 GPB confirmed their intentions to participate at the 2014 Eurovision Song Contest on 16 July 2013.
 Georgia has selected their entry for the Eurovision Song Contest both through national finals and internal selections in the past.
 In 2013, GPB opted to internally select the Georgian entry, a method which was continued for their 2014 participation.

 Before Eurovision

 Internal selection

-On 4 February 2014, the broadcaster held a press conference at the GPB Assembly Hall in Tbilisi, hosted by 2013 Georgian Eurovision entrants Nodi Tatishvili and Sophie Gelovani, and announced that an expert commission had internally selected the Shin and Mariko Ebralidze to represent Georgia in Copenhagen.
-The song "Three Minutes to Earth", composed by member of The Shin, Zaza Miminoshvili, with lyrics by Eugen Eliu, was recorded in late February 2014 at the scb-music Studios in Stuttgart and premiered on 14 March 2014 together with the music video on the GPB First Channel programme Day.
+The Georgian entry for the Eurovision Song Contest 2014 was internally selected by an expert commission consisting of GPB producers.
+On 4 February 2014, the broadcaster held a press conference at the Assembly Hall in Tbilisi where 2013 Georgian Eurovision entrants Nodi Tatishvili and Sophie Gelovani announced that the band The Shin and singer Mariko Ebralidze would represent Georgia in Copenhagen.
+The song "Three Minutes to Earth", composed by member of The Shin Zaza Miminoshvili with lyrics by Eugen Eliu, was recorded in late February 2014 at the scb-music Studios in Stuttgart and premiered on 14 March 2014 together with the music video on the GPB First Channel programme Day.
 The music video was filmed at the Natakhtari Airfield in Natakhtari, Mtskheta-Mtianeti and was directed by Basa Potskhishvili.